 - Be prepared.
 Even the most conscientious allergy-friendly restaurants can make mistakes.
 Always carry your child’s Epi-Pen, Benadryl or other allergy medications.
 If your child is traveling with their coach or another parent, be absolutely sure they know the signs of an allergic reaction, how and when to administer the medicine, and how to reach you in case of an emergency.

 - Think beyond meals.
 At the beginning of the season, talk to your child’s coach and teammates’ parents about your child’s food allergies.
 If snacks are served at practices and games, ask politely for everyone’s cooperation in avoiding your child’s trigger foods.
 Educate them (nicely) about what foods are off-limits for your child and be proactive in offering suggestions for safer snacks.
 If your child has a dairy allergy, for instance, explain that lactose and casein are also off-limits.
 Be kind – but clear – in your instructions as you advocate for your child’s safety.

 - Dine at off-peak hours, when possible.
-Restaurant staff are often better able to take the proper precautions with your order when they’re less busy.
+Staff at allergy-friendly restaurants are often better able to take the proper precautions with your order when they’re less busy.
 This isn’t always possible with sports schedules and game times, but if we can eat early – and avoid the dinner crowd – we do.

 - Rate your experiences.
 When you dine out, whether your restaurant experience was positive or negative – or somewhere in between – do the food allergy community a great service by rating each restaurant on AllergyEats.
 Rating a restaurant is simple and quick (it takes less than a minute) and helps other food-allergic individuals determine which restaurants to visit – and which to avoid.